olets/hometown-prompt/README.md

 - the colors
 - the host symbol
-- the default user
+- the default users
-- the default host
+- the default hosts
 - the Git symbols (for branch, commit, commits behind, commits ahead, stash, assumed-unchanged count, skip-worktree count, and file)
 - the default Git remote
 - the "custom" component's content